The Disney World Free Dining offer is by far the most popular promotion of the year. It is pretty clear why… FREE FOOD at Disney? Ummm, yes please!

 Next, where you stay will greatly impact whether or not Free Dining is the best deal for you.

-Generally, you’ll save the most from Free Dining at Disney’s Value or Moderate resorts.
 If you want to stay in a Deluxe resort, you’ll almost always save more with a “room-only” discount.
 To get an idea of what the regular or “rack” rates are at Disney’s resorts, check out this excellent resource from MouseSavers.com.

-Disney regularly offers discounts of 10 – 35% off room-only reservations, or those that don’t include park tickets or a dining plan.
+Disney regularly offers discounts of 10 – 35% off room-only reservations or those that don’t include park tickets or a dining plan.
 The best discounts are for the Deluxe resorts, with savings commonly in the 25-35% off range.

 It is possible to put together your own “package” by purchasing a room-only reservation then adding the tickets and meals separately.
 This will always be more work than purchasing a package deal, but the extra savings may end up being worth it to you.